 If our ISO contains the file MyFileIsHere.txt and the ISO was prepared as Joliet but not RockRidge, then long filenames will not be visible via grub4dos.
 In this case, the file we are listing under grub4dos (MyFileIsHere.txt) will appear as /MYFILEIS.txt if the ISO has no RockRidge filesystem extension.

-Also note that grub4dos does not usually care about case, so in this example ls /MYFILEISHERE.TXT and ls /MYFILEIS.TXT would also work.
+Also note that grub4dos does not usually care about case on FAT, exFAT and NTFS volumes, so in this example ls /MYFILEISHERE.TXT and ls /MYFILEIS.TXT would also work (but this may depend on how you made the ISO file - so try all capital letters as well)..

 Also, be aware that your grub4dos menu.lst file may need modifying because your files will be on a CD and not a 'hard disk' when the ISO boots.
 Therefore if you have any commands which expect two hard disks to be present, i.e. (hd0) and (hd1), or you have hard coded the payload files as (hd0,0)/xxxx, or if you have excluded CD's from any file 'find' commands used in the menu, then when you boot from an ISO you cannot expect these to work!
 You can use () or (bd) as a device name for the boot device or just use / in your menus.